golang/mock/README.md

 Installation
 ------------

-Once you have [installed Go][golang-install], run these commands to install the `gomock` package and the `mockgen` tool:
+Once you have [installed Go][golang-install], install the `mockgen` tool:

-    go get github.com/golang/mock/gomock
+    go get github.com/golang/mock/mockgen

-    go install github.com/golang/mock/mockgen
+_Note: It is recommended to have `GO111MODULE=on` to ensure the correct dependencies are used._

 Documentation
 -------------